3 Things to Know About Personal Injury & Nebraska’s Negligence Laws

 - Compensation may depend on your percentage of fault – Because the comparative negligence rule splits blame between the parties involved in an accident when both contributed to it, your compensation may be affected by how much at fault you are considered to be.
 If you were found 10% at fault for causing an accident and another motorist was 90% at fault, for instance, your compensation would be reduced by 10% because that is how much your negligence played a role in contributing to the crash.
 By this thinking, a $100,000 award for damages would be reduced to $90,000.

 - You could be barred entirely from recovering – Under Nebraska law, victims can recover compensation as long as they are not found to be equally or more responsible for causing an accident.
 This 50/50 rule means that you cannot recover any compensation if you are found to be equally responsible (50% at fault) with the defendant for causing an accident, or if you are found more responsible than the other party (51% or more).

 Personal injury law can be complex, which is why our Omaha personal injury attorneys make sure to thoroughly explain how the process works and to handle all legal work on your behalf while you concentrate on getting medical care and recovering from your injuries.
-To learn more about a potential personal injury case you might have and how our firm can help, contact us for a free consultation.
+To learn more about a potential personal injury case you might have and how our firm can help, Call (402) 810-8611 or contact us online for a free consultation.